 in the School of Health Professions

-The Diagnostic Genetics Program aims to make an important contribution to improving health care through applied research.
+The Diagnostic Genetics and Genomics Program aims to make an important contribution to improving health care through applied research.
 With a variety of participating Principal Investigators who share a wide range of research interests, these goals are attainable through collaborative, interdisciplinary, and outcome-based clinical research and clinical applications.

 The program offers two tracks leading to a Master of Science degree.

 Visit the program on the campus of MD Anderson during one of the program information sessions.

 The application deadline for each year is April 30; however, late applicants may be considered if the class is not filled.
 The program accepts up to 10 students per class.
 The program’s academic year is usually the last week in August or the first week in September through the second or third Friday in August of the following year.

 The student to faculty ratio for student lab activities is roughly 5:1.
 With respect to the ratio of clinical laboratory student to faculty, the ratio is 1:1 in clinical and basic research laboratories not only within the institution but also within the Houston Medical Center, in Galveston, and across the United States.

 The DGG program offers a low instructor to student ratio of ~1-3

 Molecular genetics and genomics track students learn how develop bioinformatics workflows for Next Generation Sequencing data analysis